 “Reliance on stale data that is provided to calculate a reimbursement rate for an entire year is inaccurate on it’s very best day.” – Craig Powell, President and CEO, Motus

-Some companies with mobile employees use the IRS Safe Harbor Rate as a reimbursement method – reimbursing 54.5 cents per mile that’s driven for work.
+Some companies with mobile employees use the IRS Safe Harbor Rate as a reimbursement method.
+Each year the IRS change the rate companies reimburse at.
 While this seems like a simple way of reimbursing mileage, it can be costly and inaccurate for the business and employee.

 Many business leaders assume that because the IRS determines the rate, it must be the right way to reimburse their employees.
 This is a common misconception.
-While the IRS determines the rate, it’s meant to be used as a benchmark and not a reimbursement method.
-And while it can be reimbursed tax-free, it’s not an IRS-mandated reimbursement rate.
+While the IRS determines the rate, they intend the rate as a benchmark and not a reimbursement method.
+Companies can reimburse at the rate tax-free, but it’s not an IRS-mandated reimbursement rate.

 The IRS “Safe Harbor” Rate doesn’t satisfy the needs of many businesses and drivers because it doesn’t account for fluctuations in things like gas prices and insurance premiums.
 For example, the average insurance premium in Detroit, Michigan is $4,392 whereas the average in Charlotte, North Carolina is $1,421.
 Given these variable costs, it wouldn’t make sense to reimburse employees driving in these cities the same amount.